cherylberger/PyBer_Analysis/README.md

 # PyBer_Analysis
-## PyBer Analysis Files

 #### Cheryl Berger

-### Overview of the analysis: Explain the purpose of the new analysis.
+## Overview of the analysis: Explain the purpose of the new analysis.
 The purpose of the analysis is to create a new database of the ride sharing data for PyBer and analyze the weekly fares by city type.
 V Isualize requested this analysis to assist the CEO in making future business decisions.
 A report of the analysis will be provide that includes the steps to generate the data summary using Python and a line plot of the fare data generated in Pandas.
 The results will be used to compare the differences in ride sharing data by city type.
 Finally, a summary of the analysis and recommendations for PyBer to address the disparities in fares by city type.

 The report includes two key outputs: